-Public Safety (CEHS) Pathway Course Description ROP Criminal Grades: 11-12 Course # R9094 Investigation Prerequisite: Grade of "C" or higher in English 10, and English 11 Course Sequence: Capstone Studies include an awareness of the various components of criminal investigation, with emphasis placed on the development of attitudes, skills and competencies related to criminal investigation.
-ROP Criminal Justice Grades: 11-12 Course # R9048 Prerequisite: Grade of "C" or higher in English 10, and English 11 Course Sequence: Concentrator Studies include the awareness of career options (attorney, police officer, probation officer) and information in the area of law enforcement and private security for interested students.
+Public Safety (CEHS) Pathway Course Description ROP Criminal Grades: 11-12 Course # R9094 Investigation Prerequisite: Grade of "C" or higher in English 10, and English 11 Course Sequence: Capstone Studies include an awareness of the various components of criminal investigation, with en the development of attitudes, skills and competencies related to criminal investigation. nphasis placed on ROP Criminal Justice Grades: 11-12 Course # R9048 Prerequisite: Grade of "C" or higher in English 10, and English 11 Course Sequence: Concentrator Studies include the awareness of career options (attorney, police officer, probation officer the area of law enforcement and private security for interested students. r) and information in